 How did we get from Le Havre to Honfleur and back?
-Taxi cost 50-60€/one way, or 120€/rt and the driver would come back to pick you up after 3 hours.
+The taxi cost 50-60€/one way, or 120€/rt and the driver will come back to pick you up after 3 hours.
 There were also shuttles operated by a local tour company called Bee Le Havre which ran 2 shuttles per day to Honfleur and back when there was a cruise ship in town.
-We booked 2 seats on the shuttle leaving at 11am (and come back 3 hours later) for 25€/pp. Bus departure was from Place Perret, a small square in the Le Havre city center about 1-min walk east of the city library.
+We booked 2 seats on the shuttle leaving at 11am (and coming back 3 hours later) for 25€/pp. The bus departure was from Place Perret, a small square in the Le Havre city center about 1-min walk east of the city library.

 We had a French lunch at one of the restaurants lining the old harbor in Honfleur.
 It was quite a mental switch to be reading menus with French dish names.
 On the way back, BeeLeHavre's shuttle dropped us off at the cruise port.